iamsomraj/Capgemini-Adapt-Stage-2-Java/README.md

-# Adapt Solutions
+# Adapt Stage 2 Java

-This is a repository, containing the solutions of Adapt.
+This is a repository, containing the solutions of Adapt - Stage 2 - Java .
 I have made this repo for only educational purpose of mine.

+## Contents ( to be updated )

+1. Circular Queue
+2. Dequeue
+3. Coding Solutions
+4. Sprint 3 - not finished - incomplete problems

 ## Developer